 - I usually cook my chicken on a griddle pan but you can also cook it under a preheated hot grill or on a barbecue.

-- To add flavour I made a simple baste similar to the salad dressing from 1 tbsp olive oil, 1 tsp red wine vinegar.
-1 tsp whole grain mustard and 1 tsp honey beaten together and brushed this onto each side of the chicken before grilling.
+- To add flavour I made a simple baste similar to the salad dressing from 1 tablespoon olive oil, 1 teaspoon red wine vinegar.
+1 teaspoon whole grain mustard and 1 teaspoon honey beaten together and brushed this onto each side of the chicken before grilling.

 - On hot days when we tend to want to eat lighter meals I find all that is needed to complete the dish is handful of rocket or salad leaves.
 For a more substantial meal serve with some boiled new potatoes or some chunks of crusty bread.